Jordan-Dimitrov/Jordan-Dimitrov/README.md

 ## I'm a Student, Developer, and Drone Enthusiast!

-- 🌱 I’m currently learning php
+- 🌱 I’m currently learning node.js and express.js
 - 🥅 2023 Goals: Learn more about web development
 ### Languages and Tools:
 <p align="left">